-James Herriot is a vet in Yorkshire, England, during the 1940's.
-He is assigned to the practice of Siegfried Farnon, who (together with his mischievous brother Tristan) already have a successful business.
+James Herriot is a vet in Yorkshire, England, during the late 1930s and 1940's.
+He gets a job at the practice of Siegfried Farnon, who (together with his mischievous brother Tristan) already have a successful business.
 James undergoes a variety of adventures during his work, which are just as often caused by the characters of the county (including the Farnon brothers) as the animals in his care.
 Written by

 Murray Chapman <firstname.lastname@example.org>

 Siegfried Farnon's dogs actually belonged to Robert Hardy, the actor who played him, which explains why they behaved so naturally around him.
 See more »

 [orders Hodgekin to throw rings for her Pekinese, Tricki Woo.
 He throws one feebly]